 - Loans to foreigners

 Government owners can be at the federal, state, or local level.
 Most foreign assets are owned by the federal government.
 Its assets can include all of the above, but most are gold and foreign currencies held in reserve.
 This component also includes the government's reserve position in the International Monetary Fund.

 The nation's central bank can own all of the above except for the reserve position in the IMF.
-In addition, it owns currency swaps with other central banks.
+Also, it owns currency swaps with other central banks.

 These domestic assets include: